Darxide: Reception and legacy

 Reception to Darxide was mixed.
-Gus, one of the reviewers for Mean Machines Sega, stated that the gameplay improves and becomes more interesting later into the game, calling the game an homage to Asteroids.
-Also writing for Mean Machines, reviewer Marcus called the game "a strangely 'empty' experience that fails to excite."
+Mean Machines Sega stated that the gameplay improves and becomes more interesting later into the game, calling the game an homage to Asteroids.
+Mean Machines called the game "a strangely 'empty' experience that fails to excite."
 Video Games, a German magazine, praised the game's graphics and solid gameplay, but criticized the sound as being of a quality expected for a Mega Drive game.
 By contrast, German magazine Mega Fun praised the sound and quality of the graphics, but criticized the gameplay for being monotonous and lacking variety.

 Darxide was one of the last games to be released for the 32X, and was only released in Europe.
 It was followed by a port, Darxide EMP, in 2003 for Pocket PC and Nokia S60 mobile phones.
-Retro Gamers Mike Bevan commented that Darxide looks impressive given the hardware, though it was made more difficult by the lack of a crosshair on screen.
-Scott Reed, also of Retro Gamer, commented that the game is "alright", but called the game a collector's item and stated "there's no need to pay nearly a grand for it, either."
+Retro Gamer commented that Darxide looks impressive given the hardware, though it was made more difficult by the lack of a crosshair on screen.
+Retro Gamer commented that the game is "alright" and not worth the high prices its rarity garners.